Lele1409/french-tarot/README.md

   - "guard": normal behaviour
   - "guard without the dog": the cards from the dog go automatically into the takers aside, without anyone looking at them
-  - "guard against the dog": the cards from the dog go automatically into the Defenses points, without anyone looking at them
+  - "guard against the dog": the cards from the dog go automatically into the Defences points, without anyone looking at them
-- kings and trumps cannot be put into the aside, except if a trump has to be put into the aside, but it then has to be shown to the Defense
+- kings and trumps cannot be put into the aside, except if a trump has to be put into the aside, but it then has to be shown to the Defence

 #### Any trick
 - a trick is played counter-clockwise
+- if the first card played is a trump following players have to play a trump of higher value than the highest value trump already played in the trick, if this is not possible a lower value trump has to be played
+- if a suit is played other players have to play any other card of the same suit
+- if a player cannot play the suit demanded he has to play a trump, if the player before him played a trump too, this trump will need to be of higher value than the last
+- if a player has no card of the given suit nor a trump, any other card can be played
+- if the first card of the trick is the Excuse the determining card for the trick is the next one
+- the Excuse goes back to the player who's played it, but a low value card has to be given to the opposing team as fast as possible when taking back the card

 #### First trick
 - the first player to play is the player to the right of the dealer
-- a player wanting to announce a handful can do this before playing his first card, handfuls, double handfuls and triple handful respectively need 10, 13 and 15 trumps, all the cards of a handful must be shown to the other players including cards that may be in the aside (in case the player has only trumps and kings)
+- a player wanting to announce a handful can do this before playing his first card, handfuls, double handfuls and triple handful respectively need 10, 13 and 15 trumps, all the cards of a handful must be shown to the other players including cards that may be in the aside (in case the player has only trumps and kings), the excuse can count to the trumps but can only be the last one added to the hanful and only if there are no other trumps

 #### Last trick
-- Excuse is lost if played in this trick, except if it is the last card played by a player who has announced a Chelem
+- Excuse is not lost if it is the last card played by a player who would be winning a Chelem

 ### End of the game